-Cloud services, in their turn, cover a broad online territory, so prior to implement a CRM strategy based on the cloud technology, it’s important to understand the differences between various types of hosted services.
+Cloud services, in their turn, cover a broad online territory, so prior to implementing a CRM strategy based on the cloud technology, it’s important to understand the differences between various types of hosted services.

 To date, almost everything cloud-related can be purchased as a service, from separate components, like functions or containers, to entire infrastructures.
 It’s crucial to understand what your company needs a cloud service for, what control level you expect, and what resources you’re ready to invest in when making your choice.

 As opposed to on-site hardware, Infrastructure-as-a-Service, or IaaS, is pay-as-you-go computing resources, like storage or servers, that are highly scalable and can be purchased as needed to match the company’s consumption level and other requirements.
 Users configure virtual machines and deploy apps to them.
 This model allows maximum control over the resources: apps, data, middleware, OS, runtime, etc.

 Platform-as-a-Service, or PaaS, provides developers with a cloud-based framework for building, testing, and deploying custom apps while a vendor takes care of the infrastructure management.
 Available resources can be upgraded or downgraded per business needs.
 PaaS users have complete control only over their apps and data.